 You have a base level of enabled correlation searches in your Splunk Enterprise Security deployment.
 They help you identify security events and anomalous audit trails.
 However, you have too many false positives and false negatives.
 In addition, you've added new security data and are monitoring more devices and networks now.
 You want to tune your enable searches to work better for your environment.

-First, ensure that you have only enable correlation searches that you need in your environment.
+First, ensure that you have only enabled correlation searches that you need in your environment.
 Consider the following:

 - Types of vulnerabilities or threats you have determined might exist